 Learning to play enriches a whole lifetime by fulfilling the desire to make music.
-The gradual mastery of vocals or an instrument is pleasureable, strengthens the imagination, builds self confidence and articulates emotions.
+The gradual mastery of an instrument is pleasureable, strengthens the imagination, builds self confidence and articulates emotions.
 It encourages self-motivation, rewards discipline and contributes to the development of social skills.
 A musical instrument isn’t just another toy – it might be one of the most important things you buy yourself or your child.

 - Buying or renting an instrument

 - Do you have concerts, tests, or exams?

 - Can I be present during my child’s lessons?